DipakShrestha-ADS/PushNotificationAdminApp/README.md

 # push_notification_admin

-An Admin application to demonstrate push notification using firebase.
+An Admin application written in flutter with BLoC architecture to demonstrate push notification using firebase.

 ## Getting Started